raspberrypi/rpi-eeprom/README.md

 ## flashrom SPI flash-chip support

-Before performing an immediate update, `rpi-eeprom-update` probes the SPI flash via `flashrom -p linux_spi:dev=<spidev>` and aborts back to a staged update if the probe fails, or reports `Unknown flash chip` with an unpatched upstream `flashrom` 1.4 – 1.6.
-This guards against a class of upstream bugs in `flashrom` 1.4 – 1.6 where erase operations were issued incorrectly for chips that are recognised only via SFDP, which can leave the EEPROM in a partially-erased state.
+Before performing an immediate update, `rpi-eeprom-update` probes the SPI flash via `flashrom -p linux_spi:dev=<spidev>` and aborts back to a staged update if the probe fails, or reports `Unknown flash chip`.
+Generic SFDP handling of unknown flash chips is not supported as SFDP data cannot always be trusted.

-Raspberry Pi OS ships a patched downstream `flashrom` 1.4 with the SFDP erase bugs fixed.
-If you are running `rpi-eeprom-update` on another distribution, either use that patched build or a `flashrom` release new enough to contain the upstream fix; otherwise leave `RPI_EEPROM_IMMEDIATE_UPDATE` unset and rely on the staged update path.
+Raspberry Pi OS ships a patched downstream `flashrom` 1.4 with definitions for all the different chips a Raspberry Pi could be manufactured with.
+If you are running `rpi-eeprom-update` on another distribution, either use that patched build or a `flashrom` release new enough to contain all the chip definitions; otherwise leave `RPI_EEPROM_IMMEDIATE_UPDATE` unset and rely on the staged update path.

 ## Raspberry Pi 5 / 500 / 500+ / CM5 (BCM2712)